Vintage Spanners & Wrenches in Australia

 Some patent applications are listed in the National Archive

-Lennon spanners found to date are a single named malleable end spanner and several heavy plate types, probably drop forged, with integral hammers and the name deeply imprinted into the base metal, either on one side or both.
+Lennon spanners found to date are 2 named malleable end spanners and several heavy plate types, probably drop forged, with integral hammers and the name deeply imprinted into the base metal, either on one side or both.

 See examples below:

 Spanners supplied by Lennon for his agricultural equipment, made of cast and malleable iron in Whitworth sizes.
-Examples of Lennon end spanners in heavy forged steel in al least 3 are not rare in Melbourne even now.
+Examples of Lennon end spanners in heavy forged steel are not rare in Melbourne even now.

 Above - Forged steel marked H LENNON SPOTTISWOODE or H LENNON PLOW AND M(machinery) Co.
 The largest is marked on both sides.